geometric-intelligence/ece278a/projects/README.md

 ## Guidelines

+- Use the conda environment of the class, by running: `conda env create -f environment.yml`
 - Create a new folder in this folder with the name of your project
 - In this new folder:
   - Add python files